Sanskar-Shimpi/Tic-Tac-Toe-With-GUI-/README.md

-# Tic-Tac-Toe-With-GUI-
+# Tic-Tac-Toe-
-This project enable users to play Tic Tac Toe made with GUI.
-This project works SMOOTHLY on macOS, laptop &amp; PC!
+This project enable users to play Tic Tac Toe.
+This project works SMOOTHLY on macOS, laptop & PC!